alw1746/XPT2046_Touchscreen/README.md

 # XPT2046 Touchscreen Arduino Library

 Based on XPT2046 Touchscreen lib: https://github.com/PaulStoffregen/XPT2046_Touchscreen
-This version has been modified to align the rotation function with GFX's setRotation(1) in XPT2046_Touchscreen::update().
+This version has been modified to align the rotation function with GFX's setRotation(1).

 XPT2046_Touchscreen is a library for the XPT2046 resistive touchscreen controllers used on many low cost TFT displays.